 Chapter 13 bankruptcy is a powerful tool for people with regular income who can pay back some of their debts.
-Chapter 13 allows you to "reorganize" your debts so that you pay back some in full and some in part, all the while receiving protection from the bankruptcy court.
+Chapter 13 allows you to "reorganize" your debts to pay back some completely and some partially while receiving protection from the bankruptcy court.

-A secured debt is one that has property as collateral.
-If the debtor defaults or doesn't pay on the loan, the lender can take the property.
-For most people, the two most familiar types of secured debt are mortgages on real estate and car loans.
-A secured lender who's not paid could foreclose on a house or other real estate, or repossess a vehicle.
+A secured debt is attached to property serving as collateral.
+The lender can take the property if the debtor "defaults" or doesn't pay on the loan.
+The two most familiar types of secured debt are real estate mortgages and car loans.
+A secured lender you don't pay could foreclose on a house or other real estate or repossess a vehicle.

 While $1,395,875 might seem like a lot, a person, family, or a sole proprietor who owns more than one piece of property could easily have mortgages exceeding that threshold.
 For instance, a single, middle-class family home could have a mortgage that size in expensive real estate markets like San Francisco, Hawaii, Manhattan, Boston, or Northern New Jersey.
 Learn about protecting houses in bankruptcy.